About the course

 The IPR Story

-IPR is an important component of my treatment plans both in Hospital and Private Practice.
-Historically I only used handstrips but very soon after moved onto using motorised IPR.
-However, I realised they had the potential to create clinical issues so I developed my own protocol and started to use the full range of IPR techniques to deliver IPR in a way which was safe and predictable.
+I started using IPR in 2015 in both hospital and private practice settings.
+Historically I only used handstrips but as my case load increased it was taking too long and I would shy away from larger IPR.
+I moved on to using motorised IPR, however, I realised that they had the potential to create clinical issues.
+From trial and clinical errors, I developed my own protocol for the full range of IPR techniques to deliver IPR in a way which was safe and predictable.

-So that's it folks, if you are interested please let me and the team know and I look forward to seeing you.
+So that's it folks, if you are interested please let me and the team know and I look forward to seeing you soon!